-Your can create offline applications with HTML5 caching feature.
+In this tutorial you will learn how to create offline applications with HTML5 caching feature.

-What is Application Cache
+What is Application Cache?

 Typically most web-based applications will work only if you're online.
 But HTML5 introduces an application cache mechanism that allows the browser to automatically save the HTML file and all the other resources that needs to display it properly on the local machine, so that the browser can still access the web page and its resources without an internet connection.

-- Offline browsing — Users can use the application even when they're offline or there are unexpected disruptions in network connection.
+- Offline browsing — Users can use the application even when they're offline or there are unexpected disruptions in the network connection.

 - Improve performance — Cached resources load directly from the user's machine rather than the remote server hence web pages load faster and performing better.